 Visitors instantly know they offer health products and free delivery is on promotion for a set period.

 2. Personal Focus Design And Copy

 A website with a simple search bar for the people who are looking for the accommodation with local experiences – perfect design with no fuss, direct search to book home stays in city areas.
-There are accommodation list outside of city areas, though the focus is to travelers that want an authentic stay with local hosts.
+There are accommodation list outside of city areas.
+Their persona focus design and copy is to directed to travelers who want an authentic travel experience by finding accommodation and experiences to experience with local hosts.

 3. Impeccable Content and Language That Connects